r-owen/base_loom_server/docs/threading.md

 * "Off" (unchecked): there is no indication that you have reached the end of threading.
   The next advance will start the next repeat of threading or unthreading.

-The default value of "Separate repeats" is "on" if the pattern has more than 20 warp threads, "off" otherwise.
+The default value of "Separate repeats?" is checked (on) if the pattern has more than 20 warp threads, unchecked (off) otherwise.
-The idea behind this is that frequent separator "picks" are annoying for short threading sequences (and add wear and tear to the dobby mechanism), but having a separator "pick" is useful for long sequences.
+The idea is that frequent separator "picks" are annoying for short threading sequences, but having a separator "pick" is useful for long sequences.

-Note that the value of the Weaving and Threading "Separate repeats" checkboxes are independent of each other, and may also be different for different patterns.
+Note that the value of the Weaving and Threading "Separate repeats?" checkboxes are independent of each other, and may also be different for different patterns.
 They are saved in the pattern database.